ros-navigation/navigation2/nav2_docking/README.md

 The `SimpleChargingDock` and `SimpleNonChargingDock` plugins are examples with many common options which may be fully functional for some robots.

-`getStagingPose` applys a parameterized translational and rotational offset to the dock pose to obtain the staging pose.
+`getStagingPose` applies a parameterized translational and rotational offset to the dock pose to obtain the staging pose.

 `getRefinedPose` can be used in two ways.
 1. A blind approach where the returned dock pose will simply be equal to whatever was passed in from the dock database.
 This may work with a reduced success rate on a real robot (due to global localization error), but is useful for initial testing and simulation.